tmoreton/trckfi/outstatic/content/posts/essential-financial-concepts.md

 5. **New Credit (10%):** Opening multiple new credit accounts in a short period can be seen as risky behavior and may temporarily lower your score.

-### **Navigating Inflation's Impact**
+## **4\.
+Navigating Inflation's Impact**

 Inflation, the gradual increase in prices over time, impacts your daily life and finances.

-**Let's take a real-life example:** A year ago, you were renting an apartment for $1,700 per month.
+### **Let's take a real-life example:**

+A year ago, you were renting an apartment for $1,700 per month.
 But due to inflation this year, the same apartment now costs $2,100 per month.
 This increase in rent is a result of inflation.
 Over time, your dollars have less value, making it harder to afford the same standard of living

 To combat its effects, consider investing in assets that outpace inflation, like stocks or real estate.
 Regularly reviewing your budget and finding ways to increase income helps you stay ahead of rising prices.

-### **5\.
+## **5\.
 Safeguarding Your Finances**

 **Risk management** is crucial for personal finance.
 Insurance protects against unexpected expenses, while diversification in investments spreads risk.